Interested in buying raw honey?

 But is that so different from the multitudes of other products we buy?

-Pick up a jar of peanut butter at the grocery store that’s labeled as completely natural.
-How do you know?
+Pick up a jar of peanut butter at the grocery store that’s labeled as completely natural, for example.

 Pick up a jar of natural maple syrup at the store that’s labeled as containing no high fructose corn syrup.
-How do you know?